cmelion/Electrum-NYC/README.rst

+This is a WIP:  DO NOT ATTEMPT TO INSTALL!

-Electrum-NYC - Lightweight Litecoin client
+Electrum-NYC - Lightweight NewYorkCoin client
 ==========================================

 ::

   Licence: MIT Licence
   Original Author: Thomas Voegtlin
-  Port Maintainer: Pooler
+  Port Maintainer: NewYorkCoin
   Language: Python
   Homepage: https://electrum-nyc.org/